As smart bloggers and content marketers, we usually start with on-page SEO.

-To the majority of SEOs, content marketers, and bloggers, backlinks are the most important off-page SEO factor.
-And, they might be right.
+As SEOs, content marketers, and bloggers know, backlinks are currently the most important off-page SEO factor.

-That’s because natural links from authoritative and relevant websites act as an independent “vote of confidence,” that helps search engines trust your website more.
+That’s because natural links from authoritative and relevant websites act as an independent “vote of confidence,” which helps search engines trust your website more.

 When Google’s search spider crawls your site, looking for fresh content (sometimes depending on your sitemap settings), it indexes your new pages and prepares them for search users.